 Progesterone blood test.
 Progesterone testing is performed around cycle day 21 — or 7 days after suspected ovulation — when progesterone levels should have had enough time to rise.
-However, progesterone blood tests only show levels at one point in time, even though progesterone needs to rise and remain elevated for a few days during the luteal phase in order to have a high quality ovulatory event.
+However, progesterone blood tests only show levels at one point in time, even though progesterone needs to rise and remain elevated for a few days during the luteal phase in order to have a successful ovulatory event.

 - Proov PdG tests.
 Proov PdG tests are the first and only FDA cleared PdG test kit to confirm successful ovulation at home.
 Proov tests measure PdG — a progesterone metabolite in urine.
 The advantage of PdG versus progesterone testing is that when measured in first morning urine after at least a 6-hour hold, PdG will provide an average of what your progesterone levels were in blood the day before.
 PdG testing is also non-invasive, meaning you can test several days in a row to ensure ovulation is healthy.
-Proov PdG testing can not only tell you that you ovulated, but can also help you determine if it was a high quality ovulation, giving you the best possible chance at conception.
+Proov PdG testing can not only tell you that you ovulated, but can also help you determine if it was a succesful ovulation, giving you the best possible chance at conception.

 We like to see 3-4 positive Proov tests on days 7, 8, 9, and 10 after peak fertility to confirm that successful ovulation did in fact occur.
 “Successful” ovulation refers to a healthy ovulatory event in which an egg was released and PdG levels remained elevated for long enough to allow for the best possible chance at conception.
 Without enough PdG, it can be more difficult to get pregnant.